React Icons

 <FaCoffee color="brown" />

-Alternatively, you can use inline styling:
+You can also use inline styling:

 <FaCoffee style={{ color: "brown", fontSize: "30px" }} />